Start Pre-painting Lessons

 Sand everything smooth and apply the second full strength coat of gesso, including the sides.
 Sand it smooth between coats with a sanding block and 120 grit wet/dry sandpaper, dry.

 The third coat of gesso is thinned 20-30%.
 Thin enough so this last coat won't leave brush marks.
 Sand this coat with 220 grit to take any shine off the gesso.
-Don't forget, do the sides first.
+Don't forget, do the panel sides first and last.

 100 some hours later, $80. for lumber, $10. for PVA glue, $40. for a gallon of gesso and 4 polyester bed sheets.